 The First Congregational Church at the corner of Main Street and Pleasant Lake Avenue is a major historic centerpiece of the village center.
-Public structures such as the three schools, Brooks Library, Brooks Academy Museum, Town Hall, and the Brooks Park

-Town of Harwich 4/28/2010 2010 Open Space and Recreation Plan Page 41 gazebo impact the village from a cultural standpoint, making it the institutional center of the Town.
+Public structures such as the three schools, Brooks Library, Brooks Academy Museum, Town Hall, and the Brooks Park gazebo impact the village from a cultural standpoint, making it the institutional center of the Town.
 The high school property on Oak Street has been the location of many public events, including the popular Cranberry Harvest Festival fair grounds, semi-professional baseball games, and the location of several wooded paths beside the school building.